tlake/static-site/src/content/dnd/notes/on-traveling.md

 > Similarly, a [phantom steed](https://www.dndbeyond.com/spells/phantom-steed) spell creates a magical mount with a speed of 100 feet that doesn’t tire like a real horse.
 A character on a phantom steed can cover 1,000 feet in 1 minute at a normal pace, 1,333 feet at a fast pace, or 666 feet at a slow pace.
 In 1 hour, the character can travel 7, 10, or 13 miles.

-So, assuming 8 hours of travel a day at a standard pace, *wind walk* would get them 240 miles per day, which would have them arrive at Port Nyanzaru in 2000 ÷ 240 = **8 1/3** days.
+So, assuming 8 hours of travel a day at a fast pace, *wind walk* would get them 320 miles per day, which would have them arrive at Port Nyanzaru in 2000 ÷ 320 = **6 1/4 days**.

 That's basically all you get with one casting of *wind walk* anyway, but if we had multiple castings we would need to factor in [exhaustion rules](https://www.dndbeyond.com/sources/phb/adventuring#TravelPace) from the PHB: